-AP PHOTOS: India fights virus as cases near 1 million
+AP PHOTOS: India fights virus as cases cross 1 million

 NEW DELHI, India (AP) — From high up in the Himalayan valley of Kashmir to the seemingly endless sprawl of beaches in Kanyakumari, the virus despair has stretched across the large swathes of India, overwhelming its hospitals and burial grounds.

-On Friday, the reported cases approached a million, still soaring at an alarming pace, as the Indian government looks to confront an inevitable surge that could test the country’s feeble health care system.
+On Friday, the confirmed cases passed 1 million, still soaring at an alarming pace, as the Indian government looks to confront an inevitable surge that could test the country’s feeble health care system.

 But because testing has been limited, official statistics cannot capture the full picture.
 Yet, the virus has already brought immense grief to Indians.